LIGHT

 Description & use of light

-The video projection is a continuous looping of a visual collage of food poetics.
-The content is a multi-layered interweaving of moving and still, macro and micro imagery drawn from selected documentation of my food interventions commissioned and performed between Europe and South Africa over the past 2 decades.
-These include: Deep Soup Ceremony; Sacred Mayonnaise; Coming to our senses; Eat from the Earth Pavement Banquet; Pulse; Slow Taste of Earth and Sky; Field Table; Tasting Ubuntu; First Know Food; An Intimate Taste of Life.
+The video projection is a continuous looping of a poetic, multi-layered collage of food imagery.
+This interweaves moving and still, macro and micro imagery drawn from documentation of my food interventions performed between Europe and South Africa over the past 2 decades, including: Deep Soup Ceremony; Sacred Mayonnaise; Coming to our senses; Eat from the Earth Pavement Banquet; Slow Taste of Earth and Sky; Field Table; Tasting Ubuntu; First Know Food; An Intimate Taste of Life.

-Sketch of (i) overhead projection from tree onto round table with three curved benches and (ii) people’s bodies forming silhouettes and they capture light on their bodies.
+Sketch of (i) overhead projection from tree onto round table with three curved benches and (ii) people forming silhouettes as they capture light on their bodies.

 Use of Light

-Through a video of electric light projecting visual content about food and farming practices onto a table two light sources of energy entwine – that of an electronic radiance entangling with the less visible light of the Sun’s energies as manifest in the edible energy of food.
+Onto the wooden table visible and invisible light energy entwines – that of an electronic radiance entangling with the invisible light and energy of the Sun manifest in the edible substance of food.

 Visitor interaction